...

 This refers to the time between successive orders.
 Depending on your type of product or service, this time period could be in terms of hours, days, weeks, or even months.

-This is valuable to help you determine the timing of marketing emails to remind customers to repurchase or offer promotions that will continue to keep their repeat order rate high.
+This is valuable to help you determine the timing of marketing emails.
+Your marketing emails remind customers to repurchase or offer promotions that will keep their repeat order rate high.

 Repeat Rate Per Percentage to Second Order